 Chapter 25.
-The API Services Range
+API Services Range

-The important rule of API product management any major API provider will soon learn is: don't just ship one specific API; there is always room for a range of products, and this range is two-dimensional.
+The important rule of API product management that any major API provider will soon learn formulates like that: there is no sense to ship one specific API; there is always a room for a range of products, and this range is two-dimensional.

-Horizontal Scaling of API Services
+Horizontal scaling of API services